ampl/rAMPL/docs/source/reference/ramplcpp.rst

 .. method:: AMPL.getValue(scalarExpression)

-  Get a scalar value from the underlying %AMPL interpreter, as a double or a string.
+  Get a scalar value from the underlying AMPL interpreter, as a double or a string.

   :param string scalarExpression: An AMPL expression which evaluates to a scalar value.
   :return: The value of the expression.

+.. method:: AMPL.getOutput(amplstatements)

+  Equivalent to :meth:`~.AMPL.eval` but returns the output as a string.

+  :param str amplstatements: A collection of AMPL statements and declarations
+    to be passed to the interpreter.
+  :raises Error: if the input is not a complete AMPL statement (e.g.
+    if it does not end with semicolon) or if the underlying interpreter is not running
+  :return: A string with the output.

 .. method:: AMPL.setData(df, numberOfIndexColumns, setName)